codeswithroh/IITM-FEST/README.md

 # ANVESHANA
-## A fest presented by IITM Nallamala House
+A fest presented by Nallamala House one of the official houses under IITM.
+This site is all about its fun and exiciting nature.
-## Checkout our site at- https://anveshana-nallamala.in/
+> Checkout our site at- https://anveshana-nallamala.in/